A UN Study showed that IT progress is a more important factor for increased life expectancy than higher incomes or higher education.

 Broadly speaking, the term “digital divide” refers to disparities in access to and facility with information technology (IT) based on demographic factors, such as race, ethnicity, income, education level, and gender.
 In the greater Binghamton area, populations with limited access to IT include senior citizens, the formerly homeless or incarcerated, immigrants & refugees, youth with limited financial means, and unemployed or under-employed adults, among others.
 The Bridging the Digital Divide Program’s goal is to help these populations acquire both the equipment and skills necessary to effectively use information technology.

-With our local community needs in mind, SUNY Broome and Binghamton’s University Center for Civic Engagement launched the Bridging the Digital Divide Program (BDDP) in 2010.
+With our local community needs in mind, SUNY Broome, Binghamton University’s Center for Civic Engagement, AmeriCorps, New York CampusCompact and Geodis launched the Bridging the Digital Divide Program (BDDP) in 2010.
 BDDP is a collaborative effort with nearly twenty community partners with the common goal of increasing access to and training in information technology for local populations.

 Each semester, the Bridging the Digital Divide Program (BDDP) recruits student volunteers to provide basic computer literacy instruction to community members.
 Instructors are partnered with 1-2 other students, and teach at off-campus locations each week.
 Instructors do not need an extensive background in computer literacy.
 We are looking for passionate individuals who are looking to help others and are comfortable teaching their own class!